-- Provide an environment in which you have has the possibility of changing your view of the world and your interaction with it both visually and intellectually.
+- Provide a possibility of changing your view of the world and your interaction with it both visually and intellectually.

-- Foster high-level ethical and professional standards and an awareness of the possibilities offered by existing and new developments in textiles to expand your application areas.
+- Foster high-level ethical and professional standards and an awareness of the possibilities offered by existing and new developments in textiles to expand upon your abilities.

-- To develop autonomous learners capable of applying intellectual and practical skills in a chosen area of visual communications appropriate to employment, further study, or life-long learning.
+- To develop autonomous learners capable of applying intellectual and practical skills in textiles design appropriate to employment in the creative industries (in fashion design or other areas), further study, or life-long learning.

 Programme Leader for Textiles

 My design work currently lies in creating visual concrete by exploiting its form finding behaviour.
 I have recently completed a Masters by Research degree; Investigating the Surface Qualities of Concrete Through Creative Practice at The University of Huddersfield.
 The research explored new ways of using concrete as a decorative material through the investigation of trapping materials within and shaping the concrete’s surface with a variety of materials, including textiles and plastics, resulting in fresh design ideas.

 The creative sector employs 1.9 million people in the UK alone.